 Types of Training Offered

-Inspector – An individual certified to perform watercraft inspections for AIS.
+Inspector (Level 1)—An individual that is being certified to perform watercraft inspections.

-Trainer – An individual that is certified to train others to perform watercraft inspections and decontaminations for AIS.
+Trainer (Level 3)—An individual that is certified to train others to perform watercraft inspections and decontaminations.

 Glossary of Terms

-Drained—To the extent practical, all water drained from any live well, bait-well, storage compartment, bilge area, engine compartment, floor, ballast tank, water storage and delivery system, cooler or other watered area of the watercraft, trailer, engine or equipment.
+Drain—To the extent practical, all water drained from any live-well, bait-well, storage compartment, bilge area, engine compartment, deck, ballast tank, water storage and delivery system, cooler or other water storage area on the watercraft, trailer, engine, or equipment.

 Exclusion—Not allowing watercraft or equipment to be launched.
 In extreme cases, exclusion can be applied to all watercraft, but in most cases, is applied to only watercraft and equipment that are considered to be high risk, when other options are not available.

-Screening Interview—Asking the vessel operator a series of questions prior to launching or entry that are designed to determine the level of risk based on the recent history of use.
-This should be an element of every intervention program.
+Screening Interview—Asking the watercraft operator a series of questions per the procedures in the WID Manual that are designed to determine the level of risk based on the history of use.

 Self-Inspection (Voluntary/Mandatory) —A self-inspection program can be implemented alone or as an “off-hours” adjunct to a more direct and comprehensive inspection program.
 This type of program involves requiring (mandatory) or requesting (voluntary) the cooperation of individual watercraft operators to complete an inspection of their vessel prior to launching by following a set of instructions and completing a checklist provided at an entry station or kiosk.

-Watercraft Interception Program (WIP) —Any program which seeks to prevent the spread of dreissenid mussels and other Aquatic Nuisance Species (ANS) on trailered watercraft or equipment by requiring that they be cleaned, and to the extent practical, drained and dried prior to launching.
+Watercraft Inspection and Decontamination (WID)—Any program which seeks to prevent the spread of dreissenid mussels and other AIS on watercraft or equipment by inspecting to verify the conveyance is clean, drain, dry, or decontaminated, prior to launching or upon exiting.